Healthy Homes Assessment Rongotai

 Rongotai Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Rongotai and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required for all Rongotai and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their conformance with each Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply according to Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024